 Did you terminate employees from the benefits plan, or did their benefits continue during a temporary work stoppage?

 Employees that were terminated from the benefits plan can be reinstated within 6-12 months, depending on your insurance provider.
 Check with your carrier and/or your benefits advisor regarding reinstatement provisions in your benefits contract.

 Employers should also make sure that the start date for the pre-existing condition on the Long-Term Disability (LTD) benefit is not reset for employees that are being reinstated.
 More information on the mechanics of LTD pre-existing condition can be found here.

 How can employers support employees that are coming back to work post COVID-19?

 As for plan members whose benefits continued during a lay off – these employees may seem more fortunate, but being unable to work and earn income is a difficult time for anyone.
 Additionally, coming back to work after a long, involuntary break can be stressful and daunting for many.
 Employers want to find ways to support their teams through this trying time.

 Now is the time to continue your focus on wellness programs and wellness culture within the organization.
-Read our recent blog on Employee Assistance Programs (EAP’s) for tips on how to leverage EAP’s to help your teams cope with physical and mental challenges of COVID-19.
 Some carriers have extended their EAP programs to clients while all the changes that have occurred in our lives are still ongoing.
 These initiatives are trying to address the potential concerns around people spending so much time in isolation.

 In addition, there are programs such as the Business Assistance program which gives clients access to professionals to help navigate legal issues, financial concerns, and human resources topics.